-Just 27 km from Valladolid, the exploration of Ek Balam, its Mayan ruins of course, and also the natural surroundings and their inhabitants, is a peaceful and nourishing experience.
+Just 27 km from Valladolid, the exploration of Ek Balam, its Mayan ruins of course, and also the natural surroundings and their inhabitants, is a peaceful and nourishing experience, of which we partook during our stay in January 2019.

 A delicious array of textures, tones and shapes is found within the construction of walls and buildings of ancient Mayans.
 I wonder how big a role esthetics played in the design of the structures, and how much utilitarianism.
 Walls are known to have been as thick as 3 metres for fortification and as high as 4 metres.